 Commonly, minus lenses are prescribed for a person with myopia, even in the initial stages, enabling him/her to see clearly far away.
 However, when these glasses are worn to do near work, they increase the amount of nearpoint stress, since the eyes already have attempted to adapt to a near distance without the glasses.
 Thus, if the person wears the new glasses (which focus the eyes at a far distance) while doing all near work, it actually can accelerate the progression of the myopia.

-If eyestrain, eyelid twitching, headaches, and/or temporary distance blur frequently is noticed after near work, it may be that a pair of “reading” glasses, prescribed by a qualified eye doctor, even prior to the onset of presbyopia, will be helpful in preventing or reversing myopia induced by nearpoint stress.
+If eyestrain, eyelid twitching, headaches, and/or temporary distance blur frequently are noticed after near work, it may be that a pair of “reading” glasses, prescribed by a qualified eye doctor—even prior to the onset of presbyopia—will be helpful in preventing or reversing myopia induced by nearpoint stress.
 Another option is bifocals, where the top portion of each lens contains the far prescription and the bottom portion the near prescription.

 In most cases, the relief of tension on the focusing system, via the use of the proper plus lens prescription for near work, is enough to prevent over-contraction of these intraocular muscles and, thus, avert a nearpoint-stress event.
-Sometimes, a regimen of certain vision therapy techniques can be done to reverse the effects (including low myopia and/or astigmatism) of the nearpoint stress.
+A regimen of simple visual therapy techniques, in particular for convergence excess, sometimes can be used to reverse the effects (including low myopia and/or astigmatism) of the nearpoint stress.

 Prevention or reversal of nearpoint-stress-induced myopia and/or astigmatism, though, is much more likely to take place very soon after the onset of the condition, rather than at a later point.
 If the myopic and/or astigmatic refractive error has been embedded too deeply into the eyes’ focusing system, it can be very difficult, or impossible, to reverse.